What are reasons to reduce child support?

-Is it worth filing a motion to reduce my child support if the guideline amount will only slightly decrease?
+Is it worth filing a motion to reduce my child support if it will only slightly decrease?

-Usually not as going to Court is time consuming.
+Filing a motion for a slight reduction may not be worth the effort as going to Court is time consuming and some judges require a 15% deviation before they will modify the support number.
 Also going to Court usually strains the relationship between parents and simply leads to more Court battles and arguments regarding visitation and future modification of child support.

 I was served with a Show Cause Order for failure to pay child support- Is it too late to reduce my child support?